The Little League pitching distance is 46 feet. This is measured from the back point of the home plate and ends at the front of the pitcher’s plate.

-The 7-year-olds pitch distance is 46 feet.
-At this age, children should focus on the fun side of the game and develop their understanding of the rules, techniques, and course, working as a team.
+The 7-year-olds’ pitching distance is 46 feet.
+At this age, children should focus on the fun side of the game and develop their understanding of the rules, techniques, and, of course, working as a team.

 They cannot exceed 60 combined innings in any 12 months and must take at least four months off from throwing every year.